AxisCommunications/acap-native-sdk-examples/axevent/subscribe_to_events/README.md

 - *PTZ* - Sends an event when any of PTZ (Pan/Tilt/Zoom) channels 1-8 are moving (Requires video and PTZ)
 - *Audio* - Sends an event when audio level pass below or above trigger level (Requires audio)

-Start of by opening the device web page, follow the instruction for each event on how to trigger it.
+Start off by opening the device web page, follow the instruction for each event on how to trigger it.

 ```sh
 http://<axis_device_ip>/#settings/apps